-Measure Yourself for Proper Nursing Bra Fit
+Measure Yourself for Proper Maternity Nursing Bra Fit

 Most moms notice their regular bras start to feel tight around 12 weeks into pregnancy.
 At this time, you will most likely need to increase your band size by one size and increase your cup size by one to two sizes larger than your normal, pre-pregnancy bras.
 (Example: if you wear a 34C, you will most likely need a 36D, or 36DD/E sized bra for the remainder of your pregnancy).
-Because your breasts size will continue to increase, most nursing bras have cups with a lot of stretch to accomodate growth.
+Because your breasts size will continue to increase, most nursing bras have cups with a lot of stretch to accommodate growth.
 Once your baby is born, expect your cup size to increase even more when your milk comes in.
 Cup size on average increases 2,3,4 sizes from your pre-pregnancy bra cup size, however in some cases it could even be more!
 Don't be alarmed if need a large cup sized nursing bra, it happens all the time!
 Moms are amazed at how large their breasts actually become once they start nursing!
 It will take 4-6 weeks for your milk to stabilize, so we suggest wearing a comfort style nursing bra for those first several weeks after baby is born.
-Once your breast milk has stablized, a more fitted nursing bra comfortably.
+Once your breast milk has stabilized, a more fitted nursing bra comfortably.

 Remember that comfort is key and a nursing bra that is too small can cause mastitis and can caused plugged milk ducts.
 Make sure you give yourself enough room in the cup.
 If you choose to wear an underwire nursing bra, make sure it is the proper sized cup - if it is too small, the underwire can poke into your breast tissue and cause pain and cause a multitude of problems.

-Measuring Yourself for a Fitted Nursing Bra
+Measuring Yourself for a Maternity Nursing Bra

 How to measure:

 Step 1: Determine your band size (i.e. 36, 38, etc).
 To do this, measure yourself around by bringing the measuring tape around your back, under your armpits and up above your breasts.
 Round all fractional numbers to the nearest whole number.
-You can also measure your band size by measuring your ribcage (direclty underneath your breasts).
+You can also measure your band size by measuring your rib cage (directly underneath your breasts).
 If you choose this option, add 2 inches to whatever your measurement is.
 Example: if your rib cage measures 32", add 2 inches and your band size is a 34.

 Step 2: Determine your cup size - Now measure yourself around the same way but this time around the center of the breast (the fullest part of your breast), rather than the under the armpits.
 Round all fractional numbers up to the nearest whole number.
 Subtract your band size circumference from the mid-breast circumference to find the cup size.